 PHAR1921: Pharmaceutics and Pharmacy Practice

 This unit of study builds on PHAR1911 (Fundamentals of Pharmacy) and integrates basic scientific concepts underpinning compounding and pharmaceutical dosage forms with pharmacy practice.
-The pharmaceutics component provides an introduction to a wide range of pharmaceutical dosage forms available in practice and explores the basic scientific concepts underlying the extemporaneous preparation and use of different pharmaceutical dosage forms to successfully deliver a drug.
-Students then explore how these concepts shape the considerations and practice points when using these dosage forms in the pharmacy practice setting.
+The pharmaceutics component delves into the fundamental principles and scientific theories underpinning pharmaceutical practice.
+It provides a comprehensive understanding of various dosage forms used in pharmacy, focusing on the key concepts necessary for their safe and effective preparation.
+These principles guide pharmacists in making informed decisions regarding the appropriate use of different forms in clinical practice, ensuring optimal drug delivery and patient care.
+Students will explore how these scientific concepts translate into practical considerations in pharmacy practice.
 The pharmacy practice component focuses on professional pharmacy services and the quality use of medicines, covering topics such as communication with patients and patient self-management, and quality use of medicines in primary care, focusing on the provision of non-prescription medicines.
+This unit includes a one-week placement (work-integrated learning) in a community pharmacy.

 Unit details and rules